Local scenes painted by a selection of members

 Welcome to The Dedham Art Society

-The Dedham Arts Group was founded in 1967 and is a well-established group that has met regularly for over 50 years, initially at the Littlegarth Studio, Dedham.
+The Dedham Arts Group was founded in 1967 and is a well-established group that has met regularly for nearly 60 years, initially at the Littlegarth Studio, Dedham.

 The change of name to the Dedham Art Society was agreed by members at the 2018 AGM, when the Assembly Rooms in Dedham became the new venue for meetings.